System-size convergence of point defect properties: The case of the silicon vacancy: Determining the electron chemical potential

 From Fig.~\ref{fig:pot_align} it can be seen that the MLWF correction method is in excellent agreement with the Voronoi cell method.
 Among all our calculations for the various charge states, the maximum discrepancy was 0.01~eV.
 The MLWF method gives a finer representation of the system than averaging over atomic sites (as in the Voronoi cell approach), since each silicon atom has four bonding Wannier functions connecting it to its neighbours.
 Therefore, there are twice as many Wannier functions as atoms, and hence twice as much information to consider.\footnote{Only the valence bands have been taken into account for the wannierization.}

-As previously noted, MLWFs are now a standard tool for the analysis of electronic structure calculations; therefore, this approach provides a simple and accurate method for calculating the potential alignment correction, since all the necessary information is readily available once the standard wannierization procedure has been performed.
-Our calculations are performed using the {\sc wannier90}\cite{wan90} code (version 1.2); we use the Bloch states calculated from {\sc castep} with the norm-conserving pseudopotential.
+MLWFs are now a standard tool for the analysis of electronic structure calculations; therefore, this approach provides a simple and accurate method for calculating the potential alignment correction, since all the necessary information is readily available once the standard wannierization procedure has been performed.\cite{wan90}